Approximating rough stochastic PDEs: Outline and proof of the main result

 \subsection{Construction of solutions to rough Burgers-like equations}

 In this section we give an outline of the construction of local solutions to \eref{e:SPDE}.
-The construction given here differs slightly from the construction presented in \cite{HW10}.
-This will make the proof of the main result in Subsection \ref{ss:proof} more transparent.
-We comment on the differences below in Remark \ref{re:Differences}.
+The construction given here differs slightly from the construction presented in \cite{HW10}, as this will hopefully make the proof of the main result in Subsection \ref{ss:proof} more transparent.
+We comment on the differences below in Remark \ref{re:Differences} and Remark~\ref{re:Differences2}.
 We refer the reader to Appendix \ref{AppA} for the necessary notions of rough path theory.
-For the moment, we assume that $\alpha$ is an arbitrary exponent in $(\frac{1}{3}, \frac12)$.
-We will fix it below in Subsection \ref{ss:proof}.
+For the moment, we assume that $\alpha$ is an arbitrary exponent in $(\frac{1}{3}, \frac12)$; it will be fixed later in Subsection \ref{ss:proof}.